Rikuya Hoshino

-Rikuya Hoshino (星野陸也, Hoshino Rikuya, born 12 May 1996) is a Japanese professional golfer.
-He has played full-time on the Japan Golf Tour since 2017 and has won six times on the tour.
+Rikuya Hoshino (星野陸也, Hoshino Rikuya; born 12 May 1996) is a Japanese professional golfer who plays on the European Tour, where he claimed his first win in 2024 at the Commercial Bank Qatar Masters.
+He has also played on the Japan Golf Tour since 2017 and has won six times on the tour.

 Professional career

 Hoshino turned professional in August 2016.
 In early 2017, he won the Novil Cup on the Japan Challenge Tour.

 Since 2017, Hoshino has played on the main Japan Golf Tour.
 His first win came in September 2018 at the Fujisankei Classic which he won by 5 strokes.
 With eight more top-10 finishes he finished 2018 as the 6th highest money winner on the tour.
 Hoshino qualified for the 2018 U.S. Open, his first major, where he missed the cut.

 In May 2019, Hoshino lost in a playoff for the Kansai Open Golf Championship before winning his second Japan Golf Tour event at the Dunlop Srixon Fukushima Open in June, a tournament reduced to 54 holes.
 A third-place finish in the Japan PGA Championship the following week lifted him into the top-100 of the Official World Golf Ranking.
 Later in 2019, he finished runner-up in the RIZAP KBC Augusta.

 Hoshino won the Fujisankei Classic for the second time in 2020, beating Mikumu Horikawa at the third hole of a sudden-death playoff.

+In February 2024, Hoshino claimed his first victory on the European Tour at the Commercial Bank Qatar Masters.